rokath/tcobs/docs/TCOBSv1Specification.md

 ### 1.2. <a id='TCOBSEncoding'></a>TCOBS Encoding

-The encoding can be done in a straight forward code on the senders side touching each byte only once.
+Encoding can be implemented in a straightforward way on the sender side, touching each byte only once.

 #### 1.2.1. <a id='SimpleEncodingAlgorithm'></a>Simple Encoding Algorithm